 - have declared bankruptcy and have not been released from it yet.

-When you sponsor a parent or grandparent to become a permanent resident of Canada, you must make a promise to support that person and their dependents financially.
-Therefore, you have to meet certain income requirements.
+When you sponsor a parent or grandparent to become a permanent resident of Canada, you must have the income necessary to back up a promise to support that person and their dependents financially.
 If you have previously sponsored relatives who later turned to the Canadian government for financial assistance, you may not be allowed to sponsor another person

 LEGAL OBLIGATIONS OF A SPONSOR: